nrossi2793/Final-Project/README.md

 album/artist data to my page.
 Each album displays the artist, album title and list of tracks.
 I was going back and forth with exactly how to get back the data and I ended up doing some digging and having good luck using the fetch function.
 It seemed more straightforward to me and worked after a couple experiments.
 The styling is pretty basic, I mainly just focused this whole week on bringing everything together just to have a functioning page.
-I can't believe I made it to the end!
+I'd like to experiment more with styling but
+I felt the most important elements were in the javascript.
+I wasn't sure how to get rid of the numbers pertaining to the tracks list, so maybe thats something else to experiment with as well.
+I can't believe I made it to the end, this was by far the most challenging course
+I've ever taken at Berklee.
+I don't know if I'll ever look at a piece of code again, but I certainly am much more in tune with what is happening behind the scenes on the web.